 Return to Work Authorization

-Prior to the return to work from a leave for illness or disability the employee’s physician must provide a written statement authorizing the employee’s return to work at regular duty or light duty (see Job Security, below, for temporary light duty assignment information).
-This verification should be sent to the Benefits Administrator.
+Prior to the return to work from leave, the employee’s physician must provide a written statement authorizing the employee’s return to work at regular duty or light duty.
+This verification should be sent to the Human Resources office.

 Benefits Continuation and Service

 Most benefits will continue during the duration of the leave, including employer contributions toward insurance benefits.
 The employee portion of the insurance benefits shall continue to be remitted by the employee.
 However, paid vacation, sick, personal and holidays will not be earned during the period of the leave.
 Short-term Disability Leave is not regarded as a break in service.

 A current employee who has taken Short-Term Disability Leave shall, upon returning to employment at the end of the leave, be restored to the employee’s previous position or to an equivalent position, with the same status, pay, employment benefits, length-of-service credit, and seniority as of the date of leave.
 The college is not required to restore a temporary employee who was hired for a specific term or only to perform work on a discrete project if the employment term or project is over and the college would not otherwise have continued to employ the employee.
 The college is also not required to restore an employee if other employees of equal length of service credit and status in the same or equivalent positions have been laid off due to economic conditions or other changes in operating conditions affecting employment during the period of leave.